 IRS assesses more than 90 percent of all EITC due diligence penalties for failure to comply with the knowledge requirement of IRC § 6695.
-These examples show how asking the right questions help you get all the facts.
+These examples show how asking the right questions can help you get all the facts.
 And, remember to document any additional questions you ask your client and the answers your client gives at the time of the interview either in the client file or within your software.

 Handling Common Situations

 Separated Spouse Example: your client and her husband are separated.
 She has a 7-year-old child living with her and wants to claim EITC.
 What filing status should your client use?
 The outcomes change depending on the questions you ask and the answers she gives.